hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/grid-docs.md

             </td>
             <td>
-                This fixes the location of the API doc when the website is getting built.
-Previously, the file was being overwritten.
+                This change updates the Grid roadmap page to include a section for the v0.4 release planned features.
+This change also rearranges the page to indicate v0.3 as the "latest" release and to make past releases more readable.

-Signed-off-by: Davey Newhall <newhall@bitwise.io>
+Signed-off-by: Shannyn Telander <telander@bitwise.io>
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2022-01-11 17:32:32 +0000 UTC
+        Created At 2022-01-19 22:04:27 +0000 UTC
     </div>
 </div>